 - AI-based tools can help companies create a happier workforce culture through organizational network analysis (ONA) tools that can identify bias in the workplace.

 “Consumerization” of the Employee Experience

 According to Forbes, the concept that every HR process from onboarding to managing benefits, logging hours, using learning management systems and receiving paychecks must be consolidated, digitized and personalized in this new AI world.
 Employees will expect no less.
 We will all have to step up.
-Call us if you need help.

-Click on the image below if you'd like to learn more about how Incentra can help you create a plan to maximize employee engagement and experience.
+Learn more about how Incentra can help you create a plan to maximize employee engagement and experience.